Negotiating a Patient-centered Plan

 In clerkships, you’ll be asked to propose a plan for testing, treatment, education, and follow-up.
 This chapter and the clinical skills workshop cover important context and communication skills for negotiating a patient-centered plan.

-Your approach to discussing the treatment plan may be different in different situations.
-In an emergency, in the hospital, or when there is only one reasonable option, you may lean more towards the ‘traditional’ approach: making a recommendation, explaining it, and inviting questions or additional input.
-But when there is more than one reasonable alternative, a shared approach to decision making is preferred.
-The clinician discusses treatment options with the patient to help them make an informed choice.
-As illustrated below, this patient centered approach integrates the clinician’s expertise with a patient’s preferences, lifestyle and goals to co-create a treatment plan.
+When there is more than one reasonable approach to a problem, physicians and patients should share decision making The clinician discusses treatment options with the patient, providing them with enough information to help them make an informed choice.
+This patient centered approach integrates the clinician’s expertise with a patient’s preferences, lifestyle and goals to co-create a treatment plan.

 Key communication skills in negotiating a plan.